8Ginette8/gbif.range/README.md

 ![image](https://user-images.githubusercontent.com/43674773/203770189-59a8cf8c-b2c2-4e85-ac87-90d8fd23f8fc.png)

 Note that an additional filtering needs here to be done as one observation is found in the 🔷US🔷.
 A lot of tigers are being captive in this country hence the recorded observation.
 Therefore using additional functions from *CoordinateCleaner* might solve this issue.
-We can also retrieve the tiger IUCN status, and its scientific names (accepted and synonyms) that were used in the download with the GBIF backbone taxonomy.
+We can also retrieve the tiger **IUCN red list status**, and its scientific names (accepted and synonyms) that were used in the download with the **GBIF backbone taxonomy**.
 If all = TRUE, additonal children and related doubtful names may also be extracted (not used in *get_gbif()*):

 ``` r
 get_status("Panthera tigris",all=FALSE)